Rules of Civil Procedure Civil Procedure Rule 11: Appearances and pleadings

 Table of Contents

-Every pleading of a party represented by an attorney shall be signed in his individual name by at least one attorney who is admitted to practice in this Commonwealth.
-The address of each attorney, telephone number, and e-mail address if any shall be stated.
-A party who is not represented by an attorney shall sign his pleadings and state his address, telephone number, and e-mail address if any.
+(1) In General.
+Every pleading of a party represented by an attorney shall be signed by at least one attorney who is admitted to practice in this Commonwealth in the attorney’s name.
+The address of each attorney, telephone number, and business e-mail address shall be stated.
+Parties who are not represented by an attorney shall sign their pleadings and state their address, telephone number, and e-mail address if any.
 Except when otherwise specifically provided by rule or statute, pleadings need not be verified or accompanied by affidavit.
-The signature of an attorney to a pleading constitutes a certificate by him that he has read the pleading; that to the best of his knowledge, information, and belief there is a good ground to support it; and that it is not interposed for delay.
+The signature of any attorney to a pleading constitutes a certificate that the attorney has read the pleading; that to the best of the attorney’s knowledge, information, and belief there is a good ground to support it; and that it is not interposed for delay.
 If a pleading is not signed, or is signed with intent to defeat the purpose of this Rule, it may be stricken and the action may proceed as though the pleading had not been filed.
-For a wilful violation of this rule an attorney may be subjected to appropriate disciplinary action.
+For a willful violation of this rule an attorney may be subjected to appropriate disciplinary action.
 Similar action may be taken if scandalous or indecent matter is inserted.

 (1) The filing of any pleading, motion, or other paper shall constitute an appearance by the attorney who signs it, unless the paper states otherwise.

 (2) An appearance in a case may be made by filing a notice of appearance, containing the name, address and telephone number of the attorney or person filing the notice.

 (3) No appearance shall, of itself, constitute a general appearance.